WITHDRAWAL OF RANITIDINEIn April 2020, the

 Other health conditions or lifestyle choices can worsen your heartburn, including

 - lying down immediately after eating

-- talking aspirin or ibuprofen
+- taking certain medications, such as aspirin or ibuprofen

 - difficulty swallowing

-- pain when swallowing
+- pain with swallowing

-- bloody stools
+- dark, tarry, or bloody stools

 - shortness of breath

 - pain that radiates from your back to your shoulder